Billions at stake for economic winners and losers of Iran thaw

-DUBAI, Oct 7 (Reuters) - After years of being caught in the geopolitical crossfire over Iran’s disputed nuclear programme, Iranian businessmen in Dubai are daring to hope that signs of a diplomatic thaw will allow crippling economic sanctions to be lifted.
+DUBAI (Reuters) - After years of being caught in the geopolitical crossfire over Iran’s disputed nuclear program, Iranian businessmen in Dubai are daring to hope that signs of a diplomatic thaw will allow crippling economic sanctions to be lifted.

 This hope was created by the landslide election in June of Iranian President Hassan Rouhani, seen as a moderate, and fed by last month’s resumption of high-level contacts between Tehran and Washington.